 Steps to take if card is stolen:

 • Immediately block your card using your mobile banking app or by calling your bank’s helpline number.
-This will help in tracing/investigating the fraud faster and also ensure that you are covered under ‘zero-liability’ for fraudulent transactions.
+This will help in tracing/investigating the fraud faster and also ensure that you are covered under ‘zero-liability’

 • Remove the compromised/stolen/misplaced card from any online shopping account where it might be saved.
 Since the attackers are likely to have access to your card details, they may also have access to your online accounts.